-We’ve been on the forefront of Korean beauty for a couple years now and one of the most intriguing products that has remained mostly under the radar in the American market is the acne patch.
-A few different brands, most notably Nexcare, have developed acne patches that somehow suck the gunk right out of pimples and shrink them overnight.
-Nexcare’s Korean/Asia market pimple patch is the most sought after, but their lesser distributed American version is beloved as well.
+We’ve been on the forefront of Korean beauty for a couple years now and one of the most intriguing products that have remained mostly under the radar in the American market is the acne patch.
+A few different brands have developed acne patches that somehow suck the gunk right out of pimples and shrink them overnight.

 Now, you may have heard of acne patches before, but there are multiple types of acne patches.
 The ones most heavily marketed in the U.S. in the past were liquid or skin-like covers that you could wear makeup over.
 However, these Korean-inspired patches, sometimes referred to as “pimple stickers,” are completely different.
 First, you don’t wear them under makeup and they are not liquid.
 They’re visible patches meant to be worn at home/overnight, much like a band-aid.
 They are also, for the most part, un-medicated and utilize a wicking sponge-like absorbing technology to literally suck the excess oil and bacteria out of pimples.

 So, what makes these patches so special?
 They use a breathable form of hydrocolloid dressing, most often used to treat open wounds.
 Hydrocolloid is coated with gelatin, pectin, and carboxy-methylcellulose.
 When these three ingredients come in contact with moisture, they absorb and form a gel barrier, which acts like a sponge to absorb the oil and bacteria right out of pimples and wick it away from the skin.